MichaelCurrin/jekyll-actions-quickstart/sample_site/choices.md

 - Delete Gemfile.lock (this means versions are not locked).
 The remote build will then use its global Jekyll and not try to use Bundler, even if you use Bundler locally.

 Unfortunately, putting Bundler inside Gemfile and running install did not work.

+#### Env

+If you needed to set values in the environment locally, you could do this with an ignore `.env` file.
+And make sure that is loaded when running a Jekyll build.

+In this case the only environment variable needed is one needed to actually run the action and build to `gh-pages` branch, so this project has no `.env` file.